pbrocks/buddypress-user-todo-list/readme.txt

 == Screenshots ==

 The screenshots are present in the root of the plugin folder.
-1. screenshot-1 - is the screen that allows user to add a task in their todo panel.
+1. screenshot-1 - is the screen that shows the plugin name in Plugins list.
+2. screenshot-2 - is the screen which shows the Todo listing in admin panel.
+3. screenshot-3 - is the screen which shows the General Settings in admin panel.
-2. screenshot-2 - is the screen that allows user to manage their tasks list(edit, delete, mark complete)
+4. screenshot-4 - is the screen that allows user to manage their tasks list(edit, delete, mark complete)

+== Changelog ==
+= 1.0.0 =
+Initial Release
+= 1.1.0 =
+Plugin with admin options and modified todo list view in front end.